Offering of products and services of Swiss Life

 Which data rights can you, as a data subject, assert?

 You have the right to receive information about your processed personal data from the relevant person, provided you verify your identity sufficiently.
 In addition, you have the right, taking account of the statutory provisions, to correct inaccurate personal data or to request that your personal data be deleted.
+If you would like to have all of your application data deleted, you can request this via the “Account Settings” on our career site.
 Deletion is not possible if we are obliged or entitled to store the personal data on the basis of applicable legal provisions.
 You also have the right to object to the data processing and, in cases in which the processing is based on consent, to revoke such consent with future effect.

 For applications for positions in Luxembourg and Liechtenstein, the following additional information also applies (in accordance with the EU GDPR):